Pre-teen and teenage happiness and wellbeing

 Relationships and social connections

-Relationships and social connections are vital for teenage wellbeing.
+Relationships and social connections are vital for pre-teen and teenage wellbeing.
 Your child needs close and supportive family and friends.
-And good parent-child relationships tend to lead to good teenage friendships.
+And good parent-child relationships tend to lead to good friendships.

 Meaning in life

 Meaning in life can come from doing good things for others.
-Your child could look for everyday ways to help family or friends – for example, giving someone his seat on the bus, or helping someone pick up papers they’ve dropped in the street.
-Or he could get involved in community activity.
+Your child could look for everyday ways to help family or friends – for example, giving someone their seat on the bus, helping grandparents around the house, or helping someone pick up papers they’ve dropped in the street.
+Or your child could get involved in community activity.
 This type of ‘giving’ lights up the reward centre in the brain, which makes your child feel good.